ipratropium bromide monohydrate

 How to check how full your inhaler is

-Your inhaler makes almost no sound when it is shaken, so it is difficult to know when your inhaler is nearly empty.
+Your inhaler is not transparent and makes almost no sound when it is shaken, so it is difficult to know when your inhaler is nearly empty.

 Care and cleaning